show all collections

 There is a connection between early experimental film and animation and the history of motion graphics we haven't discussed yet on Forget the Film, Watch the Titles.
 The methods and techniques pioneered by avant-garde filmmakers and animators of the first half of the 20th century, such as Oskar Fischinger and Norman McLaren, gave rise to a new visual language – a language that was soon adopted and adapted by the mainstream film industry to create special effects for films and commercials.

-In 2007, we visited Olivier Marquezy of Studio Deubal in Paris for our Pretty Cool People Interview series, he was at that time working on the title sequence for Ça Se Soigne, but he couldn't show us anything yet, since the project was still under embargo.
-(See the interview here).
+We visited Olivier Marquezy at Studio Deubal in Paris in 2007 for our Pretty Cool People Interview series.
+He was at that time working on the title sequence for Ça Se Soigne, but he couldn’t show us anything yet, since the project was still under embargo.

 Year of production